onlyquake/xonotic-wiki/Basic-server-configuration.md

 g_warmup_limit 0
 ```
 If set to more than 0, specifies the maximum time of the warmup state.
 Can be used to force the game to begin without player consensus or when players forgot about warmup being active.

+# More advanced configuration
+You can find other useful variables using the [Command And Cvar search tool on xonotic.org](https://xonotic.org/tools/cacs).